This post may contain affiliate links. See our affiliate disclaimer here.

 - Price: Of course, you can find a range of cost options for all types of RVs, but in general, fifth wheels are more affordable than Class As of the same length, even after you factor in the costs of the tow vehicle.
 The maintenance costs are also lower since they don’t have an engine.

-- Requires a Truck: If you select a fifth wheel, you will need to a tow vehicle.
+- Requires a Truck: If you select a fifth wheel or travel trailer, you will need to a tow vehicle.
 Furthermore, if your plans include driving through mountainous terrain, you will need a heavy-duty truck.
 This means that your daily fuel costs to run errands and take day trips will be higher.
 We have a large dually truck which is great for towing, but not ideal for exploring cities with narrow streets.

 - Not Connected while Driving: Since you are towing the trailer you won’t have access to the amenities of your home when you are driving.
 I am always a bit jealous when I hear fellow RVers can make lunch while moving.